Records with Sonobeat in 1976

 As we dig deeper into the archives, we find three more tapes containing recordings by Al & Alec, although two are marked only as "Al".
 All are in previously used tape boxes, with other artists' names scratched out similarly to the first Al & Alex box we find.

-The Michele Murphy material previously stored in the Al & Alec tape boxes is dated April 17, 1976, so we believe Bill records Al & Alec material soon thereafter, most likely during the period May through June '76, at Bill's Blue Hole Sounds studios in Liberty Hill, Texas, 35 miles north of Austin.
+The Michele Murphy material previously stored in the Al & Alec tape boxes is dated April 17, 1976, so we believe Bill records Al & Alec material soon thereafter, most likely during the period May through June '76, at Bill's Blue Hole Sounds studios on the outskirts of Liberty Hill, Texas, 30 miles north of Austin.
 And, by process of elimination as we review the master tape library still again, we conclude that the Al & Alec sessions are the last that Bill records before he's too ill to continue operating the Sonobeat studios.
 Bill succumbs to cancer in September '76.

 We know nothing more about the Al & Alec recordings or the sessions that yielded them.
 We don't know Al and Alec's last names, the names of the members of the backing band, and whether these were Al & Alec's original compositions.

 Backing band: unknown

 Produced and engineered by Bill Josey Sr.